 Sources of information

-On agricultural census, land use, soils, imports/exports, CAP, greenhouse gas emissions, state of nature
+On climate and weather, greenhouse gas emissions, agricultural census, land use, soils, imports/exports, CAP, state of nature

 Much of the scientific information used to devise models and policy on climate, soils and land use remains unavailable to the public.
 Scientific institutions get access to it by paying subscriptions to publishers, but the fees involved are too high for most individuals and charities.
 Not all is hidden – government departments and other public bodies publish a wide range of information through their web sites.
 This page lists such available sources.